jms/check-phone-number/README.md

 # check-phone-number
-Test page for testing available options for phone number validation and verification
+Testing available options for phone number validation and verification